Where we are located

-Turn left on the Field access road just prior to Old Machias Road
+Turn left on the Field access road just prior to South Machias Road

 - Flying is limited to SRAC members and occasional guests who must have a current AMA Open or Youth membership and be accompanied by a current SRAC Open member.
 Guests will not receive flight instruction.